hyc1984tw/SQL_DKT_TW_Datawarehouse_Reconstruction_project/README.md

 ## B. Data Cleaning

-cdp3 stores the code for cdp3 table. cdp3 is the cleaned data from cdp2.
+CDP3 is a new datasets storing the cleaned data from cdp2.

 1.  taiwan_cdp_optin: non-primary key (cdp2) to primary key (cdp3)
     primary key is "person_id".